sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker-compose.md

 cd ~/tmp
 ```

-Enter the following command on your terminal to clone your forked repository:
+Enter the following command on your terminal to clone your forked repository.
+Be sure to substitute _your username_ where we have `your-username` written out in the URL.

 ```sh
 git clone https://github.com/your_username/deploy-sourcegraph-docker/